Yashdish/Django-WebApp/README.md

 <h2><a href="https://pythonista29.stores.instamojo.com/" >Visit Store for more intresting Project</a></h2>

-This project was done by me as a assignment for an internship.
+This project was done by me as a assignment for hacktoberfest 2020

 <h2>Assignment Problem Statement:</h2>